 The first step is to accept and acknowledge where you are today.
 You may have damaged or even ended relationships due to codependency or your insecurity in the relationship.
-You may feel very anxious that your partner is going to leave you, even to the point where you act out.
-While these behaviors aren’t healthy, it’s also not healthy to label yourself as “broken” or wallow in self-pity because of your attachment style.
+You may feel very anxious that your partner will leave you, even to the point where you act out.
+While these behaviors aren’t healthy, it’s unhealthy to label yourself as “broken” or wallow in self-pity because of your attachment style.
 Remember, your parents have played a huge role in this attachment style.

 It’s also not healthy to get upset with your parents.
 They may not have understood how their behavior affected you.
 Creating boundaries with toxic people is healthy, but having empathy can also help you move forward and take on a more secure attachment style.

 There are many nuances to consider when evaluating, understanding, and potentially changing behavior.
 The lines defining a "toxic" or "misunderstood" parent can be elusive.
 For instance, a "misunderstood" parent might be one who genuinely believes they are acting in their child's best interest, but their methods may inadvertently create feelings of insecurity or anxiety in the child.
 They might be coming from a place of love, but their actions — perhaps because of their upbringing or personal traumas — might not align with the child's needs.

 While I cannot prescribe specific actions regarding parental relationships, I strongly recommend seeking insights from a therapist or mental health professional if you're grappling with these concerns.
 They can provide guidance tailored to your specific situation.
 Therapy can be a powerful tool to help you process childhood experiences and understand the origins of certain behaviors, allowing for informed decisions and personal growth.